 In order to determine the Total Household Impact of new residential units, the Study multiplied the average employed persons per household, employed person living within the District, and the propensity to occupy new homes.
-This helps determine the number of new employees coming to live and work within the District produced by new residential development, as shown in Table 12.
+This helps determine the number of new employees coming to live and work within the District produced by new residential development, as shown in Table 15 on the following page.